-first, What is self-publishing?
+First, what is self-publishing?

 On the other side of the self-publishing spectrum are writers with a bigger budget and less time.
 They often seek out a (hopefully reputable) self-publishing company that offers a variety of publishing services.

-Bad quality = Bad saleS
+Bad quality = Bad sales

 While it is good to be meticulous, you also should avoid getting stuck in a pre-publishing phase because you are a petrified perfectionist.
 With ebooks and print-on-demand, you can make changes and corrections without it being a costly disaster (because you can upload new corrected editions).
 This is less risky than having a large number of books printed at a high cost, only to find errors post-publication.

-quality and quantity – advice for Genre writers
+Quality and quantity – advice for genre writers

 Self-publishing resource pages

-Also listed as a drop-down menu under Self-Publishing Resources
+Also listed as a drop-down menu under Self-Publishing Resources.

-Professional Help (Find professional editors, proofreaders, cover designers, ebook formatting etc.)
+Professional Help (Find editors, proofreaders, designers, etc.)

 Note: Links and information are for research purposes and do not replace professional advice.
 Accuracy of third-party websites cannot be verified and links do not indicate endorsement.